The Center Conjecture for thick spherical buildings: Convex subcomplexes

-\begin{rem} The proof of Lemma~\ref{lem:D4_circle} shows that we can choose the circle in $L$ to contain the two antipodal $i$-vertices or the two antipodal $j$-vertices. \end{rem}

-\begin{lem} If $L$ contains a singular $(n-2)$-sphere $S$ (i.e. $S$ is a wall) and $x\in L$ is a $1$-, $2$- or $n$-vertex without antipodes in $S$, then $\Si_x L$ contains an apartment.
+\begin{lem} If $L$ contains a singular $(n-2)$-sphere $S$ (i.e.\ $S$ is a wall) and $x\in L$ is a $1$-, $2$- or $n$-vertex without antipodes in $S$, then $\Si_x L$ contains an apartment.
 In particular, $x$ is an interior vertex in $L$. \end{lem} \proof Let first $x$ be an $n$-vertex.
-The sphere $S$ contains $n-2$ pairwise orthogonal $n$-vertices and their antipodes.
+The sphere $S$ contains $n-2$ pairwise orthogonal $n$-vertices and their antipodes (see Section~\ref{sec:Dncoxeter}, p.~\pageref{pag:spheresDn}).
 They span a singular $(n-3)$-sphere $S'\subset S$.
-Since $x$ has no antipodes in $S$, then it must have distance $\pihalf$ to all these $n$-vertices, and $h:=CH(S',x)$ is a $(n-2)$-dimensional hemisphere centered at $x$.
+Since $x$ has no antipodes in $S$ and the distances between two $n$-vertices are $0,\pihalf,\pi$, $x$ must have distance $\pihalf$ to all these $n$-vertices in $S'$.
+Notice that $S'$ is the convex hull of its $n$-vertices.
+This implies that $d(x,S')\equiv \pihalf$ and $h:=CH(S',x)$ is a $(n-2)$-dimensional hemisphere centered at $x$.
 Put $D_3:=A_3$.
-The link $\Si_x B$ has type $D_{n-1}$. $\Si_x h$ is a $(n-3)$-sphere spanned by $n-2$ pairwise orthogonal $(n-1)$-vertices.
-This $(n-3)$-sphere is not a subcomplex, its simplicial convex hull is an apartment contained in $\Si_x L$.
+The building $\Si_x B$ has type $D_{n-1}$.
+The link $\Si_x h$ is a $(n-3)$-sphere containing $n-2$ pairwise orthogonal $(n-1)$-vertices (the directions of the segments between $x$ and the $n$-vertices in $S'$).
+This $(n-3)$-sphere is not a subcomplex (cf. Section~\ref{sec:Dncoxeter}, p.~\pageref{pag:spheresDn}), its simplicial convex hull is an apartment contained in $\Si_x L$.

 We may now assume w.l.o.g.\ that $x$ is a 1-vertex.
 We prove the assertion by induction on $n$.
 Let $B$ be of type $D_3$ with Dynkin diagram .
 In this case the 1-dimensional sphere $S$ contained in $L\subset B$ is a circle of type 1312321.
-Since the 1-vertex $x$ has no antipodes in $S$, it must be adjacent to the 2-vertices in $S$ and therefore it is also adjacent to the 3-vertex between them.
-It follows that the convex hull $CH(S,x)$ is a 2-dimensional hemisphere with $x$ in its interior. $\Si_x CH(S,x)$ is an apartment in $\Si_x L$.
+Since the 1-vertex $x$ has no antipodes in $S$, it must be adjacent to the 2-vertices in $S$ and therefore it is also adjacent to the 3-vertex $w$ between them.
+It follows by the local conicality property (Proposition~\ref{prop:locconic} applied to the 3-vertex $w$ and its antipode in $S$) that the convex hull $CH(S,x)$ is a 2-dimensional hemisphere with $x$ in its interior.
+The link $\Si_x CH(S,x)$ is an apartment in $\Si_x L$.